 Through the course of basketball history, the NBA has had several players crowned as the face of the league, only to be leapfrogged by the next up-and-coming superstar.
 Michael Jordan did it to Larry Bird and Magic Johnson in the late 1980’s.
 Kobe Bryant took the mantle in the post-Jordan era.
 James did it to Bryant in the late 2000’s.
 And in the midst of his rise to the top, Curry did it to James.

 James has met and surpassed expectations ever since he entered the league out of high school in 2003.
 The ridiculous consistency James has demonstrated over the course of his career is unmatched.
 It almost seems like we take him for granted, penalizing him for his sustained success on the court.
 NBA fans are spoiled by his greatness.

 Curry captivated fans before he was even drafted.
 His ability to make 3-pointers helped his Davidson Wildcats make a surprise run in the 2009 NCAA tournament.
 He impressed so many that the following season King James had to see it live for himself.

 This is a classic case of when your idols become your rivals for Curry.
-He has had the top selling jersey two years in a row.
+He has had the top-selling jersey two years in a row.
 He has become a fan favorite and has not received the same level of hate and criticism James has had to endure throughout the course of his career.
-He is a media darling, the sole face of Under Armour basketball and has captivated the hearts of fans around the world who are now more impressed with making an off-balance, step-back 3-pointer than a rim-ratteling, thunderous dunk.
+He is a media darling, the sole face of Under Armour basketball and has captivated the hearts of fans around the world who are now more impressed with making an off-balance, step-back 3-pointer than a rim-rattling, thunderous dunk.

 However, James had something to say about the matter in last year’s Finals when the Warriors blew a 3-1 game lead to the Cavs.
 James blocked Curry’s shot six times over the seven-game series.
 In the process, James did something that we had never seen him do; he went out of his way to embarrass a fellow superstar.

 Exhibit B; Chris Paul